The Weeknd: 2021–2023: Dawn FM

 The Weeknd's haunted house as part of Universal's Halloween Horror Nights.

-On March 20, the Weeknd played in an episode of the cartoon The Simpsons.
+On March 20, 2022, Tesfaye played in an episode of the cartoon The Simpsons.
 On April 18, he headlined the Coachella Valley Music and Arts Festival for the second time, performing alongside Swedish House Mafia.
-On July 8, 2022, his record of most number-one songs on the Billboard Hot R&B Songs chart was surpassed by fellow singer and would-be rival Chris Brown; Weeknd had 71 while Brown broke his record by 8 more.
-On July 26, 2022, the Weeknd announced that he would host a haunted house at Universal Studios Florida and Hollywood, as part of Universal's Halloween Horror Nights hosted every Halloween.
-Tesfaye appeared on the song "Creepin'" from Metro Boomin's album, Heroes & Villains, on December 2, 2022.
-His song "Nothing Is Lost (You Give Me Strength)", made for the film Avatar: The Way of Water's official soundtrack, was released on December 16, 2022.
+On July 8, his record of most number-one songs on the Billboard Hot R&B Songs chart was surpassed by fellow singer and would-be rival Chris Brown; Weeknd had 71 while Brown broke his record by 8 more.
+On July 26, Tesfaye announced that he would host a haunted house at Universal Studios Florida and Hollywood, as part of Universal's Halloween Horror Nights hosted every Halloween.
+Tesfaye appeared on the song "Creepin'" from Metro Boomin's album, Heroes & Villains, on December 2.
+His song "Nothing Is Lost (You Give Me Strength)", made for the film Avatar: The Way of Waters official soundtrack, was released on December 16.

-On February 24, 2023, following months-long renewed interest in and virality of the Weeknd's 2016 song "Die for You", which began charting in 2022 and reached a new peak of 6 on the Billboard Hot 100 6 years after its release, a remix of the song featuring Ariana Grande was released.
+On February 24, 2023, following months-long renewed interest in and virality of Tesfaye's 2016 song "Die for You", which began charting in 2022 and reached a new peak of 6 on the Billboard Hot 100 6 years after its release, a remix of the song featuring Ariana Grande was released.
 The remix marked their fourth collaboration.
-In the Billboard Hot 100 issue dated March 11, 2023, the remix reached the top of the chart, becoming both artists' seventh number one hit.
-On February 27, 2023, in the wake of the remix's success, the Weeknd became the first artist to surpass 100 million monthly listeners on Spotify.

-On March 3, 2023, the Weeknd released his first live album, titled Live at SoFi Stadium.
+In the Billboard Hot 100 issue dated March 11, the remix reached the top of the chart, becoming both artists' seventh number one hit.
+On February 27, in the wake of the remix's success, Tesfaye became the first artist to surpass 100 million monthly listeners on Spotify.
+On March 3, Tesfaye released his first live album, titled Live at SoFi Stadium.
 It featured recordings from his HBO concert film of the same name, showcasing the last concert of the North American leg of his After Hours til Dawn Tour at SoFi Stadium.
-He subsequently featured on four songs—"Artificial Intelligence", "Defame Moi", "More Coke!!", and "Emotionless"—from Mike Dean's album 4:23, released on April 29, 2023.
-In May 2023, the Weeknd stated that he was intending to retire the moniker of "the Weeknd" in favor of performing under his birth name, or adopting a new pseudonym altogether.
+He subsequently featured on four songs—"Artificial Intelligence", "Defame Moi", "More Coke!!", and "Emotionless"—from Mike Dean's album 4:23, released on April 29.
+On May 8, Tesfaye stated that he was intending to retire the moniker of "the Weeknd" in favor of performing under his birth name, or adopting a new pseudonym altogether.
 He explained that his upcoming album would most likely serve as his "final hurrah" under the name.